jfjutras07/jfj-utils/README.md

 ## API Overview

-### AI_agents: Tools for building AI-assisted analytical workflows, automating reasoning tasks, orchestrating analytical processes, and supporting human decision-making.
+### AI_agents: Tools for AI-assisted workflows, analytical automation, reasoning support, and decision processes.

 ### Data_preprocessing: Functions for cleaning, transforming, and preparing datasets for analysis and modeling.